myzo/informatics/README.md

-Includes all my informatics stuff.
+Includes some of my informatics stuff.
 AIO Training Site.
 USACO.